Sermon: Four Views of Christ (Part 6)

 He told them later, "You're only following me because you ate, because I supplied you with food."
-That's not what Christ is looking to.
-He's looking to people of faith; people who believe Him because of His word—what He says, what comes out of His heart.
+That's not what Christ is looking for.
+He's looking for people of faith; people who believe Him because of His word—what He says, what comes out of His heart.

 We see then that Jesus Himself would not commit Himself to those who had only a superficial faith.
 But there's a message here for you and me, that He will commit His power, His strength and His loyalty to those who have the faith.
 He will respond to them.